 Decision point to financial freedom

-Based wholesale jerseys China on wholesale jerseys empirical cheap jerseys evidence With gathered Empty by But Dr. Thomas Stanley (author of The Millionaire Mind), my traits would fit me right into the rat race.
+Based on empirical evidence gathered by Dr. Thomas Stanley (author of The Millionaire Mind), my traits would fit me right into the rat race.
 Simply put, Marie’s mind IS NOT a Millionaire Mind.
 I STRONGLY DISAGREE.
 I CHOOSE to disagree.

 Built to be an employee

 I have to acknowledge though that majority of my track record to date does not quite fit with the majority of the millionaires that Dr. Stanley studied.I have always been an honor student (Studies show that most successful entrepreneurs have average performance in school.).